aarong/feedme-client/DEV.md

 Transport objects must implement the following interface and behavior in order to function correctly with the library.
-The library aims to detect invalid behavior and emits a `transportError` event if the transport does something unexpected.
+The library aims to detect invalid behavior and emits a `transportError` event if the transport behaves unexpectedly.

 ### Fundamentals

+Transport objects are always in one of three states: `disconnected`, `connecting`, or `connected`.
 Once connected, transport objects must be able to exchange string messages with the server.
 Messages must be received by the other side in the order that they were sent.
-Transport objects are always in one of three states: `disconnected`, `connecting`, or `connected`.

 Transport objects must be traditional Javascript event emitters.
 They must implement `transport.on(eventName, eventHandler)` and must emit events to